GrishaAngelovGH/LeetCode-100-algorithms-challenge/README.md

 ## 11. K-th Smallest in Lexicographical Order
 ## 12. Find the Closest Palindrome
 ## 13. Kth Smallest Number in Multiplication Table
+## 14. Count Unique Characters of All Substrings of a Given String